 Electric blowers provide ventilation to the engine compartment prior to start up of the main engines or optional generator and while operating below cruise speed or running the generator.
 The blowers are activated by a switch at the helm or in the generator control panel.
 The blowers are located in the vent hoses on the port side of the engine compartment.
-When activated, the blowers will remove bilge fumes through the bilge exhaust vents.
-Refer to the Electrical Systems chapter for more information on blower operation.

-Inspect the blowers frequently to make sure they are operating properly.
+When activated, the blowers will Inspect the blowers frequently to make sure they are operating properly.
 Always replace worn or defective components with new components of the same type.
 Refer to the Electrical Systems chapter for more information on blower operation.